New circuit 2020 : The Diamond Circle in Iceland

 You already get it from the previous points...
 The two tours are not made for the same kind of travel in Iceland.
 The Golden Circle is perfect for a short stay, it’s a shot of Iceland for a weekend.
 For a stop over for example.

 The Diamond Circle is better for longer stays.
 It's perfect for those adventurers who want to deeply discover the land of fire and ice.
+Or are perhaps returning to Iceland and have already seen what the Golden Circle has to offer, and are coming back to see more of Iceland.

-CAMPING AROUND THE GOLDEN CIRCLE
+CAMPING AROUND THE DIAMOND CIRCLE

 Here is the list of campsites where you can stop for your nights during your amazing journey:

-- Camping Laugar: Austurhlidarvegur, Laugar, Iceland
+- Laugar Camping: Laugavöllur, Laugar, Iceland

 - Lifsmotun camping: Hjallavegur St, Laugar, Iceland